velartrill/velartrill.github.io/orig/axis/flight/roadside-respite.md

 "I'm sorry?"

 "Your papers, lass.
 Your passbook."
 His brow creases.
-"You *have* a pass, have you not?"
+"You [!have] a pass, have you not?"

 "I…" Seri fumbles in her satchel theatrically.
 "Oh.
 Oh dear.
 I'm sorry, I'm not used to this.
 I must have left it behind."